RPISEC/MBE/README.md

 a complete and consistent learning platform for us to release the labs and projects to the students.
 The wargame was built ontop of a vanilla Ubuntu 14.04 32-bit server install, and is modeled after existing local privilege escalation themed wargames.
-If you have ever played the fantastic [SmashTheStack IO](http://io.smashthestack.org/) wargame, the Warzone has a somewhat similar structure.
+If you have ever played the fantastic [IO wargame](https://io.netgarage.org/) (formerly hosted at SmashTheStack), the Warzone has a somewhat similar structure.

 <p align="center">